 \subsection{Repeaters}

-As mentioned in Sect.~\ref{sec:introduction}, a fraction of FRB sources appear to exhibit a repeating activity, in other words, a single FRB source is capable of producing more than one bursts, potentially through a similar emission mechanism.
-This clue becomes especially significant if the observed properties appear identical to the previously-emitted bursts.
+As mentioned in Sect.~\ref{sec:introduction}, a fraction of FRB sources appear to exhibit a repeating activity; a single FRB source is capable of producing more than one burst.
+This clue becomes especially significant if the observed properties appear very similar to the previously-emitted bursts.

 The discovery of the first repeater (FRB 20121102) by \citet{spitler2016} demonstrated that such a class of FRBs could not originate from cataclysmic events involving the collapse of supramassive neutron stars \citep{falcke2014} or neutron star mergers \citep{hansen2001}.
 Although it is not yet clear whether a single emission mechanism is responsible for all FRBs (repeaters and non-repeaters), the repository of FRB theories\footnote{\url{https://frbtheorycat.org}} \citep{platts2019} consists of studies that rule out even more theories for the progenitor of FRB repeaters, such as pulsar-black hole mergers \citep{bhattacharyya2017}, binary white dwarf mergers \citep{kashiyama2013}, the collapse of strange-star crusts \citep{zhang2018}, neutron star-white dwarf collisions \citep{liu2018}, among other theories.